What's the timetable?

 |

-Turbine fabrication and assembly, land-based maintenance, docking for marine
+- Turbine fabrication and assembly, land-based maintenance, docking for marine craft

 |